-Community ProgramsFor over 20 years, the Division of Education has developed many partnerships with cultural, educational and social service organizations to engage diverse audiences and create a social fabric of inclusion and civic responsibility.
-Thanks to grant funding, the Museum is able to offer free admission and transportation assistance to a limited number of Philadelphia community organizations.
-Free admission will be awarded on a first-come, first-served basis.
+The Division of Education partners with cultural, educational, and social service organizations to engage diverse audiences and foster inclusion and civic responsibility.
+With the generous support of grant funding, the museum is able to offer free admission and transportation to a number of Philadelphia-based community organizations.

 Learn More >>